emmajanedrews/base-template/_posts/2017-12-18-a-little-kindness-can-go-a-long-way-this-holiday-season.md

 {% include pullquote.html %}

 Speaking of support, we appreciate all of you who have made 2017 a record-breaking year for the Donaldson Team.
-Thank you to everyone who voted and made us Top Real Estate Team for Northern Virginia for the third year in a row in The Virginia Living Magazine poll.
+Thank you to everyone who voted and made us the Top Real Estate Team for Northern Virginia for the third year in a row in the Virginia Living Magazine poll.

 We’re so grateful to help you achieve your real estate goals each and every day. **My team and I look forward to connecting with you in the new year.**